Lemon Balm Benefits

 Another possible mechanism is its antioxidant and anti-inflammatory properties.
 Oxidative stress and inflammation contribute to cognitive impairment development and neurodegenerative diseases.
 Lemon balm contains several antioxidant and anti-inflammatory compounds that may protect the brain from damage caused by these processes.

 Lemon balm may also have anxiolytic effects, which can indirectly improve cognitive function.
 Anxiety and stress have been shown to impair cognitive performance, particularly in tasks that require attention and memory.
-By reducing anxiety, lemon balm may improve cognitive function in these areas.
+Lemon balm may improve cognitive function in these areas by reducing anxiety.

 Lemon balm improved cognitive performance and memory in 2 small trials on 23 healthy people.
-[8] Similarly, lemon balm improved cognitive performance and mood in another study of 20 healthy participants.
+[8] Similarly, lemon balm enhanced cognitive performance and mood in another study of 20 healthy participants.
 [13]

 Lemon balm also increased accuracy and attention in cognitive performance tasks in 20 college students.
 [6]